-- Major funds are those funds that meet certain criteria (guidance is provided by GASB 34) and are reported in their own columns in the financial statements. - Non-major funds may also be included as major funds if it is important to the reader of financial statements (and not lumped in with the the non-major funds). - All non-major funds are aggregated in a single column on the financial statements. - The non-major funds are reported by fund in the supplemental information to the financial statements.
+- General Fund is always a Major Fund. - Major funds are those funds that meet certain criteria (guidance is provided by GASB 34) and are reported in their own columns in the financial statements. - Non-major funds may also be included as major funds if it is important to the reader of financial statements (and not lumped in with the the non-major funds). - All non-major funds are aggregated in a single column on the financial statements. - The non-major funds are reported by fund in the supplemental information to the financial statements.